(EDGAR Online via COMTEX) -- ITEM 2. MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL

 The Company has no reportable off-balance sheet arrangements as defined in Item 303(a)(4) of Regulation S-K.

-Other than the contingent consideration associated with the Quad and B-MoGen acquisitions, there were no material changes outside the ordinary course of business in the Company's contractual obligations during the quarter ended September 30, 2020.
+Other than the contingent consideration associated with the Quad and B-MoGen and acquisitions, there were no material changes outside the ordinary course of business in the Company's contractual obligations during the quarter or six months ended December 31, 2020.

 CRITICAL ACCOUNTING POLICIES

 The Company's significant accounting policies are discussed in the Company's Annual Report on Form 10-K for fiscal 2020 and are incorporated herein by reference.
 The application of certain of these policies requires judgments and estimates that can affect the results of operations and financial position of the Company.
 Judgments and estimates are used for, but not limited to, valuation of available-for-sale investments, inventory valuation and allowances, valuation of intangible assets and goodwill and valuation of investments in unconsolidated entities.
-There have been no significant changes in estimates in the first quarter of fiscal 2020 that would require disclosure nor have there been any changes to the Company's policies.
+There have been no significant changes in estimates in the quarter or six months ended December 31, 2020 that would require disclosure nor have there been any material changes to the Company's policies.

 NON-GAAP FINANCIAL MEASURES